Introduction

 Xflow is a leading cross-border payment platform designed for all types of businesses- exporters, startups, freelancers, global enterprises, and more.
 It offers faster INR settlements, enterprise-grade security, transparent forex pricing, and automated compliance.

-With API-driven infrastructure and Receiving Accounts that function as foreign currency accounts, Xflow helps businesses optimize their currency conversions.
+With API-driven infrastructure and Receiving Accounts that function as foreign currency accounts, Xflow helps businesses optimise their currency conversions.
 Here are some of Xflow's standout features:

-- Supports receiving accounts in multiple currencies: With Xflow, your business can set up foreign currency accounts that accept over 30 currencies, allowing customers to pay via local bank transfers.
+- Supports receiving accounts in multiple currencies: With Xflow, your business can set up foreign currency accounts that accept 25+ currencies, allowing customers to pay via local bank transfers.

 - Compliance and security: Xflow ensures your finances are secure and that your operations remain compliant with local regulations.
-The platform automates eFIRA/FIRC issuance, and digital certificates are issued within 24 hours of the transaction.
-This is done through RBI-authorized banks, eliminating the need for manual follow-ups.
+The platform automates eFIRA/FIRC issuance through its RBI-authorised banking partners, cutting out the manual follow-ups exporters otherwise chase for GST refunds and RBI reporting.
 Xflow also offers enterprise-grade security features and is ISO 27001 and SOC 2 certified.

-- No transaction limits: Xflow can process single high-value invoices, making it an ideal solution for large exporters and startups seeking to raise capital.
+- custom pricing on the Scale plan above $10,000: Xflow can process single high-value invoices, making it an ideal solution for large exporters and startups seeking to raise capital.

 - Regions: Xflow supports payments from the USA, Europe, Singapore, Australia, and other major areas where Indian exporters typically conduct business operations.